SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 | 2501 | Authentication functionality is delegated to the HTTP protocol layer
 | 2502 | Rate limiting functionality is delegated to the HTTP protocol layer
 Table: Obsolete EPP result codes

+# Overview of EPP modifications

+This section lists an non-exhaustive overview of the most important modifications made in RESTful EPP, compared to the EPP RFCs.

+- The use of HTTP as an additional application layer protocol.
+- HTTP adds additional status codes.
+- Some Commands are no longer used, such as the Login and Logout command.
+- No client sessions, every request needs to include authentication credentials.
+- A command MUST only contain a single object to operate on, the check command.
+For example, the Check command only supports 1 object per request.
+- Except for the Create and Update commands, no request messages are no longer used.
+- Authentication and authorizations has become an out-of-band process.
+- When using XML messages, the client The client MUST use the HTTP headers to idicate what name space(s) are used.
+- Support for additional Media Types such as JSON.

 # Acknowledgments